 Lejeloven.dk is a site where you as a tenant can become wiser on the Danish rent act.
 Unfortunately, we cannot offer you a complete version of the content on Lejeloven.dk in English at the moment.
 Therefore, we have made this page where you can become aware of the most important conditions that concern you as a tenant.

 If you are going to rent a tenancy to live in, you are entering into a lease agreement with your landlord.
-The lease agreement deals with which formal requirements that can be made for a rental contract and what must be written down.
+The lease agreement deals with which formal requirements that can be made for a rental contract.

 The lease agreement and other agreements regarding the tenancy should be prepared in writing if either you or your landlord requests this.
 A verbal agreement can also be a fully binding agreement, but it can be difficult to prove a verbal agreement in situations where you may need this.
 Therefore, we recommend you to have it written down.